merylcarey/acmcelwee.github.io/training-with-me.md

 permalink: /training-with-me/
 ---

-I offer Individual and Semi-private Personal Training, Group Training, and Figure Competition Seminars.
+I offer Individual and Semi-private Personal Training, Group Training, and Figure Competition Coaching.
 Each session is tailored to your unique body, needs, and goals.
+Whether your goal is to lose fat, gain muscle, enhance performance, or simply get moving, I can help you get there.
 I believe that balance is key, and have developed expertise in the following areas:
 **Strength Training**
 **Weight Lifting**
 **Sculpting/Body Building**
 **Functional Movement**
-**Mobility**
 **Core Stability**
+**Flexibility**

-With the purchase of a package, I offer complimentary body-composition assessments, including:
+With the purchase of sessions, I offer complimentary before-and-after Body Composition Assessments, including:
-**Skinfolds**
+**Skinfold Measurements**
-**Girth measurements**
+**Girth Measurements**
-**Before/after photos**
+**Before/After photos**
-**Strength assessment**
+**Strength Assessment**

+Referral Program:
+If you refer a friend and they sign up for a package, you will receive 1 free session.